dhanibaharzah/tictactoe/README.md

 Happy Gaming!

 *)Notes: The Restart Button can't function properly in the Demo.
 If you run it in your localhost the Restart Button can run properly.
 I dont know why this is happen but i think there is a bug inside the codepen.
-But if you have any feedback about my restart button problems in the code pen, i would love to hear! :)
+But if you have any feedback about my restart button problems in the codepen, i would love to hear! :)